Using MongoDB on PythonAnywhere

 The easiest, solution, though certainly not the most secure, is to accesslist the CIDR 0.0.0.0/0, which is a "accesslist" containing every IP address on the Internet.

 A more secure solution is to use the MongoDB Atlas API to tell them about new IP addresses that they should allow to connect.
 You can combine that with the ipify service, which tells you what IP address your code is using right now, to make your code automatically accesslist the IP it's running on when it starts up.
 The following code (based on code provided by Nicolas Oteiza and modified by Amitoz Azad) will do that.
-You just need to install the ipify module and then use this, replacing the bits inside the <>s:
+You just need to replace the bits inside the <>s:

 import requests